ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

     * The licensing is integrated into the PAYGo image.
     * Billing is automatically managed through IBM Cloud metering.
-    * Charges are based on the number of vCPU hours consumed.
+    * Charges are based on number of vCPU hours consumed.

 2. Quick deployment